Search the Health Library

 Anyone who regularly has direct contact with patients under airborne isolation should be fit-tested for an N95 respirator.

-Wearing an N95 for respiratory protection requires annual fit-testing to ensure the N95 mask is forming an adequate seal with your face.
+Wearing an N95 for respiratory protection requires annual fit-testing to ensure the N95 respirator is forming an adequate seal with your face.

 Check when you or your unit was last fit-tested using the Fit-Test Department Report tool.